 - The amount of time it took for each of the three tries in milliseconds

 - The IP address of the node at that hop

 Have I been pwned (Option 11 in Ghost Eye tool).
 Have I been pwned is a script that I wrote and placed in Ghost Eye.
 It allows you to search across multiple data breaches to see if your email address has been compromised.

 Have I been pwned is a website that allows internet users to check if their personal data has been compromised by data breaches.
 The service collects and analyzes hundreds of database dumps and pastes containing information about billions of leaked accounts, and allows users to search for their own information by entering their username or email address.
 Users can also sign up to be notified if their email address appears in future dumps.
 The site has been widely touted as a valuable resource for internet users wishing to protect their own security and privacy.
 More information can be found in the Wikipedia page.

 I hope you found it informative.
 Look at the Github page now and then to see if the Ghost Eye tool has been updated.
 I definitely intend to expand this tool in the future.

-If you have any questions about this article, any feedback, suggestion, if you want to share your thoughts with us or either if you would like to join the community and contribute, please feel free to do it using the below comment form.
+If you have any questions about this article or if you want to share your thoughts with us, please feel free to do it using the below comment form.